Nintendo Switch Black Friday deals 2019 - best live offers and what to expect

 Your guide to the best Nintendo Switch Black Friday deals - and what to look for

-Black Friday Nintendo Switch deals will launch soon, but with a newer model out and the Lite version in the mix too, what should you be looking for?
-We’ve rounded up our predictions, best online retailers to bookmark ahead of the shopping event and a few top tips on what to look for.
+Black Friday Nintendo Switch deals have launched already, but with a newer model out and the Lite version in the mix too, what should you be looking for?
+We’ve rounded up our best picks, which online retailers to bookmark ahead of the shopping event and a few top tips on what to look for.

-The regular Nintendo Switch will be on offer with a range of bundles and prices as well as the new Nintendo Switch Lite should be included in the deals too through to Cyber Monday.
+The regular Nintendo Switch is on offer with a range of bundles and prices as well as the new Nintendo Switch Lite – expect the deals to change all the way through to Cyber Monday.

 Whether you’re looking for the cheapest Nintendo Switch bundles or just a great deal to get that early Christmas gift Black Friday is a good time to snap up the console.